-We believe, at Moor Nook Community Primary School, that we should provide for children of all abilities.
+At Moor Nook Community Primary School, we believe that we should provide for children of all abilities.
 The children, within our school, deserve an education that challenges and motivates them to achieve their full potential and become independent and resilient learners.
-Both the pupils' and our high aspirations and expectations for their outcomes, are fundamental to their well-being during their childhood and in later life.
+Both the pupils' and the school's high aspirations and expectations of their outcomes, are fundamental to their well-being during their childhood and in their later life.